INSIGHTS BLOG > Why Do Economists Think Free Trade Is So Wonderful, While Many Others Do Not?

 Now suppose that instead of each eating what he or she produces, Jim and Marla decide to specialize in doing what each does best and then jointly splitting the output.
 In this case, after an hour of dedicated work

-- Jim produces two beers, and
+- Jim produces eight beers, and

 - Marla produces six pizzas;